Fin whale: Anatomy

-The body is relatively thin with a slender rostrum and large hook-like dorsal fin that is situated in the posterior fourth of the body.
-It has an elongated ridge on its back, and around 350 to 400 baleen plates.
-Like all rorquals, the fin whale has grooves between the tip of the lower jaw and the navel.
+The body is relatively slender, with a slim back and a large, hook-shaped dorsal fin measuring 61 cm, located on the fourth posterior end of the body.
+It has an elongated ridge on its back and around 260 to 480 baleen plates.
+It has two blowholes that can squirt 4–6 m up in the air.
+Like most rorquals, the fin whale has grooves between the tip of the lower jaw and the navel.

 Among whale species, the fin whale is exceeded in size only by the blue whale.
-Adults usually average 40 to 50 tonnes in weight.
-Males have a mean length of 21 m, and females of 22 m.
+Adults usually average 36–45 tonne in weight.
+Males have a mean length of 21 m, and females average 22 m.
 They are sexually dimorphic, with females generally being longer and heavier than males.
-The largest specimens can attain lengths of over 26–27 m and weights of 70–80 tonne.
+The largest specimens can attain lengths of over 26–27 m and weights of 65.5–80 tonne.
+The record length was measured at 27.3 m.
+The Discovery Committee reported lengths up to 88 ft.
+However, the longest fin whale ever scientifically measured was a 25.9 m female caught south of Antarctica in the Southern Indian Ocean, as verified by Major F. A. Spencer, a whaling inspector aboard the whaling ship Southern Princess (1936–38).
 The fin whale is estimated to have weighed up to 120 tonne.
+Fin whales from the Northern Hemisphere are smaller than their southern counterparts and reach a body length of ca 22.5 m for females and 21.5 m for males.